 - A season ticket for each member of your household

-- Free merchandise for each member of your household
+- A free t-shirt for each member of your household

 - 20% discount on additional team store merchandise

 - A night at the ballpark where host families will be welcomed onto the field and recognized for their contributions.

 “We aren’t just bringing in a group of the best baseball players we can find, we are bringing in some of the best role models we can find.
 These guys are looking forward to giving back to our community” –Todd Coughlin